 A Will and Trust May Be Part of a Strategic Approach to Estate Planning

 There are no two people with exactly the same goals or plans for the future.
 Our estate planning lawyers recognize this fact and are happy to listen to you so they can first understand the goals that are important to you.
 Working from this point, we can assess which estate planning tools are most likely to accomplish your goals in an efficient and effective manner.

 Some estate plans may solely consist of a will and an advanced medical directive (living will).
 A living will sets forth your wishes should you face certain incapacitating medical events.
 These estate plans may seem reasonably straightforward compared to certain multi-faceted plans, but there is still great deal of consideration regarding the language utilized and legal enforceability of all provisions.
 Depending on the size and complexity of the estate, both simplified and traditional probate processes are available in California.

 Other estates may also or exclusively utilize trusts to accomplish estate planning goals.
-There are numerous types of trusts tailors to accomplish an array of goals.
+There are numerous types of trusts tailored to accomplish a client’s goals.
 In California, a living trust is one of the more popular estate planning tools.
-Many people utilize living trusts to transfer property while avoiding probate and its costs.
+Many people create living trusts to transfer property to avoid probate and its costs.

-Other estate planning tools which can be utilized to accomplish probate-free transfers of property includes community property with right of survivorship, property held in joint tenancy, and accounts with P.O.D. designations.
+Other estate planning tools which can be used to accomplish probate-free transfers of property including community property with right of survivorship, property held in joint tenancy, and accounts with P.O.D. designations.

 Work with Roseville Estate Planning Lawyers

 Estate planning is a process that requires a careful analysis of goals, followed by a sound application of one or more estate planning tools.
 Working with attorneys who can strategically handle an array of issues and concerns can provide peace of mind today and in the future.
 To discuss drafting or updating an estate plan with lawyers in Roseville, California, please call us at 1-800-358-0305 for a free and confidential consultation.